allanwupi/CITS3001_Algorithms_Project/README.md

 5. Additional secret test data in `data/secret` to test correctness of submission
 6. Meta-data listing time limits and other context (`problem.yaml`).
 See [ICPC examples](https://icpc.io/problem-package-format/examples/problem_yaml)

+Additionally, each person in the team must produce a 1 page solution description / editorial with:
+- High level description of the intended solution
+- Time and space complexity analysis
+- Declaration of any AI use in building the problem and solution

+Students should submit their problemtools directory as a zipped file `problem-XX-NNNNNNNN.zip` on LMS, where `XX` is the group number (36) and `NNNNNNNN` is the student number.
+The individual submissions are due by October 2.

+### Group Assessment
+Students are required to complete attempts and assessments of group members' proejcts by October 9th, via FeedbackFruits.

+Each person must provide:
+1. At least 1 attempted solution (it does not need to be correct).
+Spend around an hour on this.
+2. A critical assessment of the difficulty of that problem, and suggestions for improvement.

+### Use of Artificial Intelligence
+Students must not submit any AI generated code or text in this assignment.
+Students may use AI assistants for ideas, suggestions for debugging, and identifying algorithmic strategy, but all submissions must be the original work of the student.

+All students should submit an honest account of how AI was used in their work.
+Additionally, any sources used for research/inspiration should be cited.

+## Examples

 ### TeX Example
 ```tex
 \problemname{The Grumpy Queue}